psaikido/hugle.uk/content/prose/thesium/110-industry.md

 installed themselves in the corridors of power.
 Finance ruled all things and wore the mask of 'Truth'.
 A total bureaucracy was established that controlled everything.
 The High Neem and his coterie were sent to the Laboratory which got renamed as the 'Church'.
-The Cathedral is taken over and is renamed 'Head Office'.
+The Cathedral was taken over and renamed 'Head Office'.
 Their once halcyon world beyond the city was plundered at a breakneck speed.